Theater Postponements and Cancellations

-In light of developing news surrounding the coronavirus, we are compiling an ongoing list of schedule changes to theaters and productions in New York City.
+In light of developing news surrounding the coronavirus, we are compiling an ongoing list of schedule changes to theaters, productions, and seasons.

 The New York City theater community has responded to directives from the New York state and national governments regarding the outbreak of COVID-19, with news about closures and postponements for their productions.
 We have compiled a list below and will update as additional theaters announce schedule changes.